Darian Pavli: Career

 Between 1998 and 2000, he worked as senior attorney for the Organization for Security and Co-operation in Europe (OSCE) in Tirana, as well as a lecturer in constitutional law at the University of Tirana.

 From 2001 to 2003, he was the researcher on human rights situation in Southeast Europe for the organization Human Rights Watch.
 He then joined the Open Society Justice Initiative until 2015 as senior attorney, working on various cases before international courts and mechanisms on human rights issues.

 In 2015, he was appointed as advisor for the Special Parliamentary Committee on Justice Reform of the Parliament of Albania.

-Between 2016 and 2017, he was director of programs of the Open Society Foundation for Albania.
+Between 2016 and 2017, he was director of programs of the Open Society Foundations for Albania.

 From 2017 to 2018 he was expert on human rights law and policy for the Council of Europe and other international organizations in Tirana, and in 2018 he was appointed senior expert for the Euralius V project (European Union project working on the consolidation of the Albanian justice system).

 He is judge of the European Court of Human Rights (ECHR) since 7 January 2019.